 Neglecting these log splitter components can lead to hydraulic system failure and overall tool failure as well.

 Hydraulic log splitters require well-maintained hydraulic systems to perform well.
 You must make sure that your splitter’s maintenance schedule is closely followed all year round, not just during the winter months.

-How often to change hydraulic fluid in a log splitter?
+How often should you change hydraulic fluid in a log splitter?

 To keep an electric or a gas-type log splitter in tip-top shape, you must check its hydraulics system regularly.
 You should change your fluids after around 100 hours of use.
 Also, before you use a splitter, check if the reservoir tank for the hydraulic fluids is full.

 How to check the hydraulic fluid in a log splitter?

 To check if the hydraulic oil tank is full, place a stick in to determine the fluid level.
 You can also sight the tank if it’s full or not.
 When filling the tank with hydraulic fluid, you must fill the tank but don’t let the fluid overflow.

 To check if the fluid is leaking, use a dry piece of cloth, paper, cardboard, or tissue.
 Wipe the underside of the tank to check for leaks.

 What are the kinds of hydraulic oil/fluid used?

 Hydraulic oil for a log splitter acts as a lubricant to improve the performance of the system.
 These are made from different kinds of ingredients including mineral oil, glycol, ester, ethers, and silicone.
 Log splitter hydraulic fluids are classified into the following types: